-WARNING: Do not make any changes in the CF editor.
-Any changes you make to the EA in the CF editor may be overwritten when you make subsequent changes in the EA editor.
+Warning: Do not make any changes in the custom form editor.
+Any changes you make to the EA in the custom form editor may be overwritten when you make subsequent changes in the EA editor.

 Click on the box for the EA item to view its ID.
 It should start with a "#".
 Your corresponding eForm item ref should be the same, except with "NUM_" replacing the "#".

 For example, in an EA with ID "#item1614254" maps to "NUM_item1614254" in the eForm XML.